jasosmit/build-and-deploy-fips-enabled-optimized-rhbk/README.md

 Therefore this role contains two playbooks focus on each of the main tasks: building an optimized container image and deploying the resulting keycloak instance.

 ### RHBK Optimized FIPS image build
-The playbook (build-optimized-rhbk-container-image.yml) and associated files allow us to build a new version of the RHBK image when a new version of the base imageis available from Red hat or whenever an update is needed (e.g. new package is required, new binaries need to be included ...).
+The playbook (build-optimized-rhbk-container-image.yml) and associated files allow us to build a new version of the RHBK image when a new version of the base image is available from Red Hat or whenever an update is needed (e.g. new package is required, new binaries need to be included ...).

 This playbook is used to build, tag and push two container images into the target registry.
 The first image is the optimized RHBK image that will be ready to support strict mode FIPS but also any additional extensions if applicable.
 The second image is a helper image to help create BCFKS formatted keystore and trustore from scratch using pem certificate, key and intermediate CA certificate or convert an existing JKS keystore/truststore into a BCFKS keystore/truststore.
 Note that nothing else is required for the two images to be created and pushed to the target registry except when necessary to change the base image used.

-Before running this playbook you will need the extensions either already staged or you will need to the download_extensions boolean to true to have the playbook download the extensions for you.
+Before running this playbook you will need the extensions either already staged or you will need to set the download_extensions boolean to true to have the playbook download the extensions for you.

-This playbook can only be run on an Internet connected bastion host with access to the location where the extensions are hosted.
-If not please ensure you can download the exisiting extensions from the binary repository (e.g. artifactory) and stage them appropriately (the extension binaries are expected under context/_build/extensions directory).
+This playbook can only be run on an Internet connected bastion/jumphost host with access to the location where the extensions are hosted.
+If not please ensure you can download the existing extensions from the binary repository (e.g. artifactory) and stage them appropriately (the extension binaries are expected under context/_build/extensions directory).

 Once the extensions have been staged or you have updated the rhbkbuild.yml variable file to ensure that the extensions will be downloaded, you need to make sure that you also update any necessary artifacts.
 For example if additional changes are required to the java.security file included under the context/_build directory to reflect your intent.